 In the practical training we follow the procedure diagram in Fig.\ref{figurenew}b.
-It differs from the modified learning mainly owing to the use of a new loss function $\mathcal{L_I}$, which can be expressed as
+It differs from the modified DL mainly by using a new loss function $\mathcal{L_I}$, which can be expressed as

 where $k$ is a weight factor and $N_{z_0}^{\ast}$ denotes the partial data number to train LSTM.
-To show the learning for an asymmetric well we use the initial population difference $z_0$ as a tunable parameter, instead of $\Lambda$.
-The first term $\mathcal{L}$ standing for the loss estimation in single ResNet learning, takes a similar form like equation. (\ref{equation9}).
+In an asymmetric well we use the initial population difference $z_0$ as a tunable parameter, instead of $\Lambda$.
+The first term $\mathcal{L}$ standing for the loss estimation in single ResNet, takes a similar form like equation (\ref{equation9}).
 The second term serves as an auxiliary for showing the deviation of real frequency $f$ from the ground-truth $f_g$ with respect to each $z_0$.
-Therefore the ResNet learning can offer an efficient feedback for the frequency learning within the LSTM network.
+Therefore the ResNet learning can offer an efficient feedback for the frequency learning in the LSTM network.
 Our scheme follows the procedure in Fig.\ref{figurenew}b.
-In order to minimize $\mathcal{L_I}$ as well as to speed up the convergence of this integrated network, we perform an individual training for two networks at initial steps.
+In order to minimize $\mathcal{L_I}$ as well as to speed up the convergence of this integrated network, we carry out an individual training for two networks at initial steps.
 After that we fix the ResNet and let the LSTM being trained for steps to minimize $\mathcal{L_I}$ accompanied by generating an array of frequency for each $z_0$.
 In addition we also simultaneously train ResNet to reduce the value of $\mathcal{L}$.
-Based on our practical training, we set four steps for LSTM's training and five steps for ResNet in each iteration, the weight factor is $k=1.4$.
+Based on our practical training, we set four steps for LSTM's training and five steps for ResNet in each iteration, the weight factor is $k=1.2$.